 Last, but most certainly not the least, is the Four Seasons Private Residences coming to Fort Lauderdale Beach.
-This one has been long-anticipated and we’re happy to say they’ve broken ground and are on their way.
+This one has been long-anticipated and we’re happy to say they are well on their way with construction proceeding well.
 Located just South of the Conrad, the Four Seasons will stand as a beacon of luxury on our Fort Lauderdale beachfront.

 LEASING AND CLOSINGS HAPPENING NOW